How to shade letters

 The brush pens I use

 To be able to do both drop shade and drop line, we need a brush pen with a brush tip and a hard, regular tip.
-There are lots of good brush pens that you can use.
+There are lots of good brush pens that you can use, for example my own kit with four different gray brush pens, as well as two different white pens for highlights, Throw a Shade.

-Here you have something as nice as a bunch of pens with nice colors, two different tips and which are also very affordable, and that’s great, because if there is anything that can inhibit one’s training and thus make it more difficult to get those good letters, it is expensive and fragile tools.
-Feeling that you don’t want to “waste” or being afraid of ruining a pencil because it’s expensive is so counterproductive for fine letters that you have no idea.
+BIC Intensity is something as nice as a bunch of pens with nice colors and two different nibs (comes in bandy today, as you will soon see) which is also very affordable.
+And that’s great, because if there’s anything that can hamper your training and thus make it harder to get those good letters, it’s expensive and fragile tools.
+Feeling that you don’t want to “waste” or being afraid of ruining a pencil because it’s expensive is so counterproductive for nice letters that you have no idea.

 Drop Shade